 Opportunities Day: MCIS activities for career investigation, Career Seminar (LNHS), on-site college and career fair, and ACT practice

-ASVAB Test: Multiple-aptitude battery that measures developed abilities and helps predict future academic and occupational success; includes a follow up interest inventory and career investigation (LNHS)
+ASVAB Test (Optional: given at LSHS and available on MCIS) Multiple-aptitude battery that measures developed abilities and helps predict future academic and occupational success; includes a follow up interest inventory and career investigation (LNHS)

 Opportunities Day: Post-secondary visits to technical schools, colleges, academies, universities or business, service or industry

 Career Seminar: Investigation of career areas via seminars with professional and business representatives.
 The Lakeville Chamber of Commerce organizes the seminar (LSHS)

 Opportunities Day: Senior job shadow designed for students to gain valuable information about chosen career area

 Senior Interview: Provides the student an opportunity to refine interviewing skills

 Students may be considered for early graduation if they have successfully met all requirements, including Lakeville High School credit requirements, State of Minnesota testing requirements, and Career Portfolio requirements.
 Students considering early graduation should meet with their Dean of Students or the Link12 Lakeville Program Coordinator well in advance of their proposed semester of early graduation to discuss options and procedures.